Department : Counseling and Psychological Services

 Accepting Applicants: Yes

-Application Due Date: 11/11/2022 11:59 PM EST
+Application Due Date: 11/10/2023 11:59 PM EST

-Interviews at this site are:
+Interviews at this site are: Not Offered

-Interview notification date: N/A
+Interview notification date: 12/15/2023

-Tentative interview date: N/A
+Tentative interview date: 01/03/2024 - 01/24/2024

 Interview process description:

 Northwestern University's CAPS is committed to making the interview process as equitable for candidates as possible.
 Therefore, only videoconference interviews are offered.
-Approximately 30 candidates are contacted in mid to late December, and interviews are scheduled throughout January.
+Approximately 30 candidates are contacted in mid-December, and interviews are scheduled throughout January.
 Detailed instructions are given to candidates in December to help them prepare for the interview, which lasts for about 50 minutes and includes a brief case presentation, several questions from CAPS staff, and the opportunity to ask our staff questions.
 We plan for three CAPS staff members to be present during interviews.
-Candidates will also be given information about how they can interact with current interns at CAPS.
+Candidates will also be given information about how they can connect with current interns at CAPS.
 Those candidates who wish to visit CAPS should contact the Training Director well in advance, because early January is also a clinicallly busy period at our site.
 Visiting CAPS in person can provide helpful information for candidates, but candidates who visit are not considered more favorably.

 How to obtain application info: Visit Website